Easy Carrot Soufflé

 carrot souffle with a serving taken out of it

 There is just something about butter, cinnamon, and nutmeg that gets me thinking about the holidays!
 And since they are around the corner, this will be a great recipe to bring to the table to make a great impression on everyone.
-If you love carrots, then you will love this Carrot Souffle recipe so give it a try!
+If you love carrots, then you will love this Carrot Soufflé recipe, so give it a try!

 If you’re looking for other tasty sides to go along with your main course, check out my Southern Creamed Corn and Quick & Easy Creamed Spinach!